-Avoid doing this trek in the rainy season since roads turn into mud paths and rock slides are very common.
+We highly recommend avoiding this trek in the rainy season (november through march) since the trail turns to mud and rock slides are very common.

 How to get there?

 The road from Cusco to Tinke, (or Tinki) is completely paved and kept in good condition, since it is the Interoceanic road that leads to Brazil.
 In your own vehicle it is possible to get there in two or three hours.

 Minibuses leave from Cusco to Tinke from 4 a.m. to 4 p.m., from behind the Closed Colosseum in Cusco.
 The vehicles do not have fixed schedules, they depart as soon as they are full.
 The ticket costs around 15 soles, approximately 4 dollars.

 ITINERARY/DIRECTIONS – Ausangate Trek Information